-Nemaline myopathy (NM) encompasses a large spectrum of congenital myopathies characterized by hypotonia, weakness and depressed or absent deep tendon reflexes, with pathologic evidence of nemaline bodies (rods) on muscle biopsy.
+Nemaline myopathy (NM) encompasses a large spectrum of myopathies characterized by hypotonia, weakness and depressed or absent deep tendon reflexes, with pathologic evidence of nemaline bodies (rods) on muscle biopsy.

 Annual incidence has been estimated at 1/50,000 live births in a Finnish study but the disease is more common in the Amish community.